edaehn/bitsgalore.github.io/_posts/2020-02-11-web-domain-geolocation-and-spatial-analysis.md

 ![]({{ BASE_PATH }}/images/2020/02/add-vector.png)

-Then open the downloaded GeoPackage file in the dialog that appears:
+Then open the downloaded GeoPackage[^6] file in the dialog that appears:

 ![]({{ BASE_PATH }}/images/2020/02/add-vector-2.png)